 - Tortuga Tavern

-- Under the Sea: Journey of the Little Mermaid a new dark ride which is becoming a firm favourite.
+- Under the Sea: Journey of the Little Mermaid a new dark ride, built during the expansion, which is becoming a firm favorite.
 Perhaps the best dark ride in Disney World.

 - Enchanted Tales with Belle guest participation and tales with Belle.
 Not a personal Favourite but kids do enjoy it.
 This one does get very busy & Fastpass often runs out.